Imiter bis (Ag, Au, Cu, Pb, Zn)

 Imiter bis is underlain by a complex bi-modal volcanic sequence of the Ourzazate Supergroup overlying the Precambrian pelitic sequence of the Anti-Atlas Supergroup that hosts the Imiter silver deposit.
 The host bi-modal volcanic sequence consists of flow-banded rhyolite, felsic volcanic conglomerates, porphyritic dacite and andesite, and basalt.
 The host sequence is intruded by multiple syn-volcanic granitic and granodioritic intrusions and mafic dykes.

 The property is cut by two major structures filled by low-sulphidation epithermal vein systems, oriented in a N-S and NE-SW orientation, associated with the regional fault system.
-Additionally, multiple syn-to-late-volcanic faults associated with caldera collapse cut the sequence, most of which are strongly mineralized.
+Additionally, multiple syn-to-late-volcanic faults cut the sequence, many of which are mineralized.